 Another compelling aspect of the A-LIST program is the industry partners the classes work with.
 “The LMU Marketing Department is doing things no one else is doing,” said Hamilton, adding that the A-LIST program affords their students opportunities to work with companies on consequential projects.

 The first iteration of the A-LIST capstone course featured a partnership with The Honest Company, owned by Jessica Alba, spending the semester developing strategies meant to address the company’s current challenges.
-Since then, LMU students have worked with Nipsey Hussle’s Vector90, Snoop Dogg’s Outstanding Foods to create marketing for their line of vegan pork rinds, the NBA Players’ Association, Lithographix, Guayaki Yerba Mate, Impossible Foods, and other high-profile companies.
+Since then, students have worked with re-inc, a socially conscious lifestyle brand whose founders include U.S. Women’s National Soccer teammates Megan Rapinoe, Christen Press, Tobin Health and Meghan Klingenberg; Snoop Dogg’s Outstanding Foods to create marketing for their line of vegan pork rinds; the NBA Players’ Association; Lithographix; Guayaki Yerba Mate; Impossible Foods; the late Nipsey Hussle’s Vector90; and other high-profile companies.